Stone Hall building exterior showing entry way and 4 floors. Hammock grove is shown in front of building entry

 wellness community

 Stone Hall is located near the IM Building and offers easy access to Outdoor Adventures, fitness classes, and workout space.
-The IM Building also offers a Wellness Suite which includes a relaxation room.
-You can take advantage of light therapy boxes, meditation and mindfulness software, and a quiet relaxing place to study.
+The IM Building also offers a Wellness Suite, which includes a relaxation room.
+You can take advantage of light therapy boxes, meditation and mindfulness software, and a quiet, relaxing place to study.
+Stone Hall is also a short distance from the Arboretum, which offers beautiful landscapes, walking paths, and unique events for students and the State College Community

 The Wellness Community is supported by Health Promotion and Wellness, and Health and Human Development